Skip to content

 Does methylene blue build up in the body over time?

 Methylene blue has a plasma half-life of roughly five to six hours, meaning half of each dose is cleared within that window.
 At standard supplemental doses taken once or twice daily, the compound reaches a steady state within a day or two rather than accumulating progressively over weeks.
 Your body excretes methylene blue primarily through the kidneys, which is why urine color returns to normal within 24 hours of your last dose.
-Long-term tissue buildup at supplemental doses has not been shown in the published literature, though the compound does distribute widely into tissues including the brain. which is part of why it is effective as a nootropic support agent.
+Long-term tissue buildup at supplemental doses has not been shown in the published literature, though the compound does distribute widely into tissues including the brain — part of why it is studied as a nootropic support agent.